nycmeshnet/nycmeshnet.github.io/map/help/index.md

 34 456 200
 ```

-Show only active nodes-
+Show only active nodes

 ```
 active
 ```

-Show only potential nodes-
+Show only potential nodes

 ```
 potential